lihop/godot-xterm/docs/README.md

 ## Supported Godot Versions

 GodotXterm aims to support the current stable release of Godot, but may lag slightly.
-Currently, Godot versions 3.5.x and 3.4.x are supported.
+Currently, Godot versions 3.5.x and 3.4.x are supported, but custom export templates are required for HTML5 exports from versions < 3.5.
 Versions 3.3.x are no longer officially supported but *may* work if the GDNative libraries are compiled using an older version of godot-cpp.